timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 ## Create tables

-You will need to create four tables:
+You need to create four tables:

 * game